IshanG2111/LeetCode/README.md

 ## 🏆 Goals

-- Master DSA in Java!
+- Master DSA in Java
 - Maintain consistency in problem-solving
 - Share knowledge and help the developer community